[location-weather id="5120"]

 Friar Park Millennium Centre - Recovery Group

-• Support groups and meetings
+• Support groups & meetings.

 • Activities – bike rides, walks

-• Team building exercises
+• Team building exercises.

 • Physical activities in our large sports hall

-• Workshops to build self-esteem
+• Workshops to build self-esteem.

 • Volunteering opportunities in the centre